Sustaining walleye populations: assessing impacts of AIS

-Progress: As of July 2018, samples of fish, benthic macroinvertebrates, and zooplankton have been collected from Mille Lacs, Red, and Leech Lakes.
-Tissue samples were collected and have been sent for stable isotope analysis which will allow researchers to characterize the food webs of these lakes with a high degree of accuracy.
-Field work on the other six lakes (Cass, Kabetogama, Lake of the Woods, Rainy, Vermilion, and Winnibigoshish) was ongoing in the summer of 2018.
-Data on age-0 walleye and yellow perch have been collected from each of the nine lakes and is now being analyzed.
+As of January 2019, samples of fish, benthic macroinvertebrates, and zooplankton have been collected from all nine lakes and have been sent for stable isotope analysis.
+This will allow researchers to characterize the food webs of these lakes with a high degree of accuracy.
+Data on age-0 walleye and yellow perch have also been collected from all of the lakes.

 Initial results are showing slower growth of walleye in their first year of life in lakes invaded by zebra mussels and spiny waterflea.
 Yellow perch rates were somewhat slower in lakes invaded by zebra mussels, but these differences were not statistically significant.
 No changes in yellow perch growth were detected in lakes with spiny waterflea.
 Age-0 fish are most likely to be directly affected by reduced zooplankton populations.
 To analyze historical growth data, researchers used 50,012 individual walleye lengths and 176,983 individual yellow perch lengths that have been collected yearly since 1983.